 In these cases, Azure AD Conditional Access treats any access request as a macOS access request.

-It is very essential that your organization has a Conditional Access policy for macOS.
-Not having a policy for macOS could result in open access to your organization’s resources for the previously identified scenarios.
+It is essential that your organization has a Conditional Access policy for macOS.
+Not having a policy for macOS could cause an open access condition in your organization’s resources for the previously identified scenarios.

 There is no effect to the following access scenarios: